 Here are some ways or tips from my personal experience, you can work to calm your mind and stop racing thoughts:

-- Use distancing: Our mind usually worries about things it is convinced are true but, most of the time is actually not true.
+- Use distancing: Our mind usually worries about things it’s convinced are true but, most of the time isn’t true.
 You can’t direct the sun to become cool but can change your location.
-Likewise, you can distance yourself from the problem—whether it’s a situation or a human.
+Likewise, you can distance yourself from the problem — whether it’s a situation or a human.

 - Create a mantra: A mantra is just a simple phrase or word that you repeat to calm your mind.
 Research has shown that repeating a mantra reduces activity in the part of your brain that is responsible for self-judgment and reflection.
 You could try something like LIFE IS GOOD, EVERYTHING IS FINE or ALL IS WELL.